 West Palm Beach pollen forecast — Seminole Golf Club – Championship Course neighborhood

-Today (25 June) pollen in Seminole Golf Club – Championship Course, West Palm Beach is none Tomorrow (26 June 2026) levels are similar - grass at low levels.
-Over the following five days grass will decrease.
+Today (16 July) pollen in Seminole Golf Club – Championship Course, West Palm Beach is low; grass and ragweed are low.
+Tomorrow (17 July 2026) levels are similar.
+Over the following five days grass and ragweed will increase.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app